 Dr Ghina Halabi and the EnterpriseWOMEN team have created an awe-inspiring network and safe space for female founders, supporting them in their entrepreneurship journey and helping them to claim ownership of their own success.
 I am infinitely grateful to have found this much needed community in the entrepreneurship space that uses creativity to propel female entrepreneurs and their businesses forward in their business journey.

 EnterpriseWOMEN is an outcome-driven and highly-focused programme tailored for early-stage women entrepreneurs who are starting or scaling their businesses.
-You can learn more about EnterpriseWOMEN upcoming events here >
+You can learn more about EnterpriseWOMEN upcoming events on the CJBS website >